Thyraz/MapLoader/README.md

 Map Backup/Restore for Xiaomi Vacuum and Roborock

 ## Description
-MapLoader is a NodeJS based service, running on the robo that listens to MQTT commands. available topics:
+MapLoader is a NodeJS based service, running on the robo that listens to MQTT commands.\
+Available topics:
 * rockrobo/map/load
 * rockrobo/map/save